wolfa12/DisneyStreamingProject/README.md

 - CSS

 ## Getting Started
+The following instructions will get you a copy of the project up and running on your local machine for development.

 1. First clone the repository to your local machine - ```git clone https://github.com/wolfa12/DisneyStreamingProject.git```

 2. Navigate to your project directory